minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Topics must be either a request or an idea for a mod
 * Posting "there is a mod for this" is not allowed unless the mod is linked in the post

-### Content Packs

-This section is only for content packs that modify existing content mods, or mods which are meant to rely on content packs for their mod.

-* Links to the original mod must be provided in the topic
-* The original mod must be tagged in the topic tags
-* Topics must have embedded images or videos
-* Topics must have installation instructions
-* Do not ask or pressure content packs to update
-* Topics must have a direct download link, but can include alternative links, a definition of those can be found [here](#mapping_and_modding:download_links)

 ### Modification Development

 Only topics for the advancement of mods.
 The mod has to have already been started.
 Get help with coding and development here.